reimark/writing/blog/switch-to-https-now-for-free.md

 <br/><br/>
 And: unlike StartSSL, you can reissue and revoke for free and as many times as you need. <strong><a href="https://sslmate.com">SSLMate</a></strong> is fantastic and I recommend the hell out of them.
 (They're not paying me, I swear!)
 <br/><br/>
-If you use SSLMate, this guide will still help you -- pick it up from <a href="#installing-the-certificates>Installing the certificates</a> and <a href="#setup-with-other-common-hosts">Setup with other common hosts</a>.
+If you use SSLMate, this guide will still help you -- pick it up from <a href="#installing-the-certificates">Installing the certificates</a> and <a href="#setup-with-other-common-hosts">Setup with other common hosts</a>.
 </div>

 From now on, you should see a delightful lock <img src="/assets/images/blog/https/ssl-0-lock.png" /> next to [https://konklone.com](https://konklone.com) in your browser's URL bar, because I've switched this site to use HTTPS.
 I paid **$0** for the trouble.